NCAA March Madness (TV program)

-NCAA March Madness is the branding used for coverage of the NCAA Division I men's basketball tournament that is jointly produced by CBS Sports, the sports division of the CBS television network, and Warner Bros.
-Discovery Sports, the national sports division of Warner Bros.
+NCAA March Madness is the branding used for coverage of the NCAA Division I men's basketball tournament that is jointly produced by CBS Sports, the sports division of the CBS television network, and TNT Sports, the national sports division of Warner Bros.
 Discovery (WBD) in the United States.
-Through the agreement between CBS and WBD, which began with the 2011 tournament, games are televised on CBS, TNT, TBS and truTV.
+Through the agreement between CBS and WBD, which began with the 2011 tournament, games are televised on CBS, TNT, TBS and truTV with all games streaming on Paramount+ or HBO Max.
 CBS Sports Network has re-aired games from all networks.

-Initially, CBS continued to provide coverage during most rounds, with the three WarnerMedia channels covering much of the early rounds up to the Sweet Sixteen.
-Starting in 2016, the regional finals, Final Four and national championship game began to alternate between CBS and TBS.
-TBS holds the rights to the final two rounds in even numbered years, with CBS getting the games in odd numbered years.
+Initially, CBS continued to provide coverage during most rounds, with the three WBD channels covering much of the early rounds up to the Second Round (with truTV covering the First Four and CBS/TBS airing the Sweet Sixteen and Elite Eight).
+Starting in 2016, the Final Four and national championship game began to alternate between CBS and TBS.
+TBS holds the rights to the final two rounds in even-numbered years, with CBS getting the games in odd-numbered years.